jankes2000/Cybersecurity-Attack-Detection/README.md

 Mage is utilized for orchestrating and managing data workflows and pipeline execution.
 Monitoring: Evidently

-Evidently is employed to monitor the model’s performance and generate insights.
+Evidently and MLFlow is employed to monitor the model’s performance and generate insights.
 CI/CD: GitHub Actions

 GitHub Actions is used for continuous integration and deployment, automating the testing and deployment process.